HannigUsT/HanniGusT/README.md

 Hello, I'm Gustavo Santos, also known as HanniGusT.
 Welcome to my profile.
-I have a Bachelor's in Information Systems and work as a full-stack developer.
+I have a Bachelor's in Information Systems and i'm working as a full-stack developer at the moment.
 You can find me on various social media platforms by searching for my nickname or by clicking the links below.

 [Enterprise profile](https://github.com/GustSantosCS?tab=overview&from=2023-11-01&to=2023-11-19)